(Full time) 2022 start

 Optional Institute of Export (IOE) student membership.
 See IOE website for details.

 There may be additional costs related to your course or programme of study, or related to being a student at the University of Leeds.
-Read more about additional costs.
+Read more on our living costs and budgeting page.

 Scholarships and financial support

-Leeds University Business School is offering more than 50 half fee Excellence Scholarships to UK and international students starting one of our Masters courses in 2022.
-These scholarships will be awarded to particularly deserving applicants who demonstrate excellent academic, professional and personal achievements.
+We’re offering up to 50 Business School Excellence Scholarships to UK and International students starting one of our Masters courses in 2024.
+These scholarships offer a 50% fee reduction and will be awarded to particularly deserving applicants who demonstrate excellent academic, professional and personal achievements.

 Career opportunities

-Career opportunities for international business graduates are vast.
 Multinational organisations particularly favour employees who can work confidently across a range of different markets.

 Careers support

-Read more about our careers and professional development support.
+Read more about our careers and professional development support

 Study abroad and work placements